rob-white/vue-slimgrid/README.md

 **Params:** ```e, args```

 ### SlickGrid Events
-> All events exposed by SlickGrid are also available by using snake-case and excluding the word "on" in the event name (see example below). *See the [SlickGrid Events Wiki](https://github.com/mleibman/SlickGrid/wiki/Grid-Events) for parameters.*
+> All events exposed by SlickGrid are also available by using kebab-case and excluding the word "on" in the event name (see example below). *See the [SlickGrid Events Wiki](https://github.com/mleibman/SlickGrid/wiki/Grid-Events) for parameters.*

 **Example:**
 ```html